HL7/fhircast-docs/docs/specification/STU3BallotDraft.md

 If the subscriber cannot follow the context of the event, for instance due to an error or a deliberate choice to not follow a context, the subscriber SHALL communicate the error to the Hub in one of two ways.

 * Responding to the event notification with an HTTP error status code as described in [Event Notification Response](#event-notification-response).
 * Responding to the event notification with an HTTP 202 (Accepted) as described above, then, once experiencing the error or refusing the change, send a `syncerror` event to the Hub.
+If the application cannot determine whether it will follow context within 10  10 seconds after reception of the event it SHOULD send a `syncerror` event.

 If the Hub receives an error notification from a subscriber, it SHALL generate a `syncerror` event to the other subscribers of that topic. `syncerror` events are like other events in that they need to be subscribed to in order for an app to receive the notifications and they have the same structure as other events, the context being a single FHIR `OperationOutcome` resource.